LlamaHatMedia/StepIntoTheVirtual/README.md

 - [3d models](https://github.com/LlamaHatMedia/StepIntoTheVirtual/tree/main/resources/3dmodels)

+Images referenced in this github repo that are stored on github are prepended with the chapter number that they refer to.
+Thus "03_UV_Mapping_Santa" references chapter "03_Blender"

 ### Cheatcodes
 In this section there are links to premade project files that show you how these should look by the end.